Skip to main content

 Faculty

-Stephen Bay is an associate professor of classical studies.
-His research interests include papyrology, the ancient novel, and early Christianity.
-He teaches Ancient Greek and Latin language and literature courses.
+Seth Jeppesen is an associate professor of classical studies.
+His research interests include ancient drama and performance, reception of classical literature, and classics and social justice.
+He regularly teaches courses on Greek and Roman mythology and Latin and Greek language and literature.

 sjeppesen@byu.edu